 What’s the cost of living there?

-The cost of living in Portugal is lower than what expats might expect in the UK.
-People moving to Portugal can expect to spend less on food, utilities, rent, etc.
+The cost of living in Portugal is lower than what expats might expect, and people moving to Portugal can expect to spend less on food, utilities, rent, etc.

 Silver Coast weather

-Just like the rest of Portugal, the Silver Coast has a moderate climate.
-July and August are the hottest months of the year, and average temperatures can get as high as 30 degrees C (86 degrees F).
-The hot and dry summers on the Silver Coast are not unbearable because of the breeze that drifts in from the Atlantic Ocean.
+Like the rest of Portugal, the Silver Coast has a moderate climate.
+July and August are the hottest months of the year, and average temperatures can reach 30 degrees C (86 degrees F).
+However, the hot and dry summers on the Silver Coast are not unbearable because of the breeze that drifts in from the Atlantic Ocean.

 The average winter temperatures fall to about 15 degrees C (59 degrees F).
 December tends to be the wettest month, and there is an average of around 135 hours of sunshine per month in the winter and 300 in the summer.